 2) Fecal inflammation markers: Fecal calprotectin and lactoferrin can be useful in distinguishing inflammatory bowel disease (IBD) from irritable bowel syndrome (IBS) and in predicting relapse.
 Patients with a calprotectin level <40 microg/g have ≤1% chance of IBD.
 Fecal lactoferrin has similar utility, as patients with lactoferrin levels ≤10 microg/g have a 2% chance of IBD.Evidence 1Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to imprecision.
 Menees SB, Powell C, Kurlander J, Goel A, Chey WD.
 A meta-analysis of the utility of C-reactive protein, erythrocyte sedimentation rate, fecal calprotectin, and fecal lactoferrin to exclude inflammatory bowel disease in adults with IBS.
 Am J Gastroenterol.
 2015 Mar;110(3):444-54. doi: 10.1038/ajg.2015.6.
 Epub 2015 Mar 3.
 Review.
 PubMed PMID: 25732419.

 No strict diagnostic criteria exist for CD.
-The diagnosis is based on endoscopic, radiologic, and histologic confirmation of segmental inflammatory lesions involving the entire thickness of the intestinal wall, as described in detail above.
+Diagnosis is based on endoscopic, radiologic, and histologic confirmation of segmental inflammatory lesions involving the entire thickness of the intestinal wall, as described in detail above.

-There are also no unequivocal criteria for the differentiation between CD and UC; however, several findings may suggest CD over UC, including presence of granulomatous lesions on biopsy, presence of perianal disease, rectal sparing, and involvement of the small bowel.
-Nonetheless, in about 10% of patients a diagnosis of indeterminate colitis (IC) or inflammatory bowel disease unclassified (IBDU) is made.
+There are also no unequivocal criteria for the differentiation between CD and UC; however, several findings may suggest CD over UC, including the presence of granulomatous lesions on biopsy, presence of perianal disease, rectal sparing, and involvement of the small bowel.
+Nonetheless, in ~10% of patients a diagnosis of indeterminate colitis (IC) or inflammatory bowel disease unclassified (IBDU) is made.

 1. CD of the ileum: